Showing posts with label Bahamas tax. Show all posts

 Debt Collection Expert Speaks Out Regarding VAT and Debt Collection

-There has been a lot of talk throughout the Bahamas recently regarding the implementation of VAT and the collection of taxes.
-While for the most part the talk and views expressed are from respected individuals who are experts in their respective fields, none of the persons can claim to be experts in the field of “debt collection” in general or “debt collection in the Bahamas” in particular.
+There has been a lot of talk throughout The Bahamas recently regarding the implementation of VAT and the collection of taxes.
+While for the most part the talk and views expressed are from respected individuals who are experts in their respective fields, none of the persons can claim to be experts in the field of “debt collection” in general or “debt collection in The Bahamas” in particular.

-Apex Management Services has been in business for over 15 years and is the only debt collection agency in the Bahamas that is capable of handling the full spectrum of debt collection with state of the art technology and resources that are all under one roof.
+Apex Management Services has been in business for over 15 years and is the only debt collection agency in The Bahamas that is capable of handling the full spectrum of debt collection with state of the art technology and resources that are all under one roof.

 While there are several debt collection options that include; In-house Collectors, Internal or External Attorneys, Internal Call Centers, External Call Centers and Offshore Call Centers, none of the options are as efficient and effective as a Local Full-Fledged Debt Collection Agency, which can handle matters from start to finish without gaps.